amaju1/cybersecurity-portfolio/Wireshark_network_analysis/README.md

 What I Did

-1. Exploited a vulnerable service on Metasploitable 2.
+1. Exploited a vulnerable service on Metasploitable 2 called telnet
 2. Started a Wireshark packet capture.
 3. Logged into the target service while capturing traffic.
 4. Analyzed the packets to identify the transmitted login credentials.